Shmoopty/veque/README.md

 ### Tradeoffs
 Is **veque** better than `std::vector` in every conceivable way?
 No.  But the tradeoffs are appealing.
 * **veque** is a bit more eager to preallocate memory than a typical `std::vector` implementation, to anticipate resizing from either end.
-* `insert()` and `erase()` function calls should be assumed to invalidate all iterators, since the resizing could happen from either direction.
-By comparison, `std::vector` operations will sometimes only invalidate some of the iterators.
+* `insert()` and `erase()` function calls should be assumed to invalidate all iterators and references, since the resizing could happen from either direction.
+By comparison, the same `std::vector` and `std::deque` operations will sometimes only invalidate *some* of the iterators and references.
 * `veque<bool>` is *not* specialized.
 Whether that makes it better or worse is up to you.

 ### To do: